The mother of one of the children at my school came to discuss strategies for handling her four-year-old daughter’s constant complaints about rules.

 It’s also why children with loving parents are happiest when they trust the family’s rules.

-A lovely presentation of the Beatrix Potter tales in animated form is available on YouTube as The World of Peter Rabbit and Friends.
+A lovely animation of the Beatrix Potter tales is available on YouTube as The World of Peter Rabbit and Friends.

 Timeless Tales of Beatrix Potter is also available in an Audible edition.
 The excitement the British narrator lends to the tales adds hilarity to the listen, enabling children to enjoy tale after tale in sequence on a long drive.